ga4gh/ga4gh-server/docs/development.rst

 2) Once this has been merged, tag the release on GitHub (on the `releases
    <https://github.com/ga4gh/server/releases>`_ page) with the
    appropriate version number.
 3) Fetch the tag from the upstream repo, and checkout this tag.
+4) Replace git URLs in the `constraints.txt` to point at the schemas and client releases this server release is meant to depend on.
-Create the distribution tarball using ``python setup.py sdist``, and then upload the resulting tarball to PyPI using ``twine upload dist/ga4gh-MAJOR.MINOR.PATCH.tar.gz`` (of course, using the correct file name)
+5) Create the distribution tarball using ``python setup.py sdist``, and then upload the resulting tarball to PyPI using
+   ``twine upload dist/ga4gh-MAJOR.MINOR.PATCH.tar.gz`` (using the correct file name).
-4) Verify that the documentation at http://ga4gh-reference-implementation.readthedocs.org/en/stable/ is for the correct version (it may take a few minutes for this to happen after the release has been tagged on GitHub).
+6) Verify that the documentation at http://ga4gh-reference-implementation.readthedocs.org/en/stable/ is for the correct version (it may take a few minutes for this to happen after the release has been tagged on GitHub).
 The release